 If you worked and will be eligible for your own Social Security benefit, one option you have as a widow or widower is to take a widow/widower’s benefit first, and later switch to your own benefit, or vice versa.

-For example, one widow I worked with had these two options: (numbers are for example only)
+For example, a widow could have had these two options: (numbers are for example only)

 - Take a widow benefit at age 60 of $18,180 a year, then at her age 70 switch to her own benefit and get $20,304.